Use the slider or buttons below to view the last 24 hours of webcam photos.

 The garden was first created as an Old Farmer's Almanac Anniversary Garden in 1992 to celebrate 200 years of publishing the Almanac.
 The flowers and herbs that were planted were beloved by gardeners at that time.

-Some of the many flowers and herbs in our garden are: hollyhock, rose, tansy, daylily, blue bell, peony, false indigo, wormwood, speedwell, candytuft, columbine, lupine, chives, thyme, lavender, spearmint, and rosemary.
+Some of the many flowers and herbs that have been planted in our garden are: hollyhock, rose, tansy, daylily, iris, blue bell, peony, false indigo, wormwood, speedwell, candytuft, columbine, lupine, chives, thyme, lavender, spearmint, and rosemary.

 It's a typical front-yard parlor garden, a scaled-down version of the more elaborate English manor garden.
 The parlor garden was used mostly for flowers and herbs and marked the first formal separation of flowers and vegetables in the gardens of ordinary people.
 It quickly became popular, especially in New England.